OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 +++++++++++++

-In the System Hierarchy, the ``SimpleSystem`` is analogous to a ``Component`` in the iteration hierarhcy.
+In the System Hierarchy, the ``SimpleSystem`` is analogous to a ``Component`` in the iteration hierarchy.
 Every component in your model will have a corresponding ``SimpleSystem`` in the system tree, provided that it's in a workflow.
 A SimpleSystem can execute the component and can provide the matrix vector product of the Jacobian for the derivative solver.